-The offending juveniles were identified as mixed sex in the age group ranging from 11-17 year olds, consuming intoxicants from midday to midnight mainly Friday Saturday and Sundays.
+The offending juveniles were identified as mixed sex in the age group ranging from 11-17 year olds, consuming alcohol from midday to midnight mainly Friday Saturday and Sundays.
 These days extended during school holiday periods.
-Offenders were identified not only as locals, but also migrant juveniles from surrounding areas, who used the rail and bus public transport network to get to and from the town centre and who generally do not pay for this service.
+Offenders were identified not only as locals, but also migrant juveniles from surrounding areas, who used the rail and bus public transport network to get to and from the town centre.
 On most occasions the groups totaled between 30-50 individuals mostly congregating either at the bus station or fragmenting into smaller groups of around 20 persons or so at other town centre hotspot areas.